 Can you take a leave of absence for mental health?

 Yes, you can take a leave of absence for mental health.
 Serious mental health crises qualify under FMLA.
-You will need documentation from your healthcare provider to get an approved leave of absence for this reason.
+You will need documentation from your healthcare provider to get an absence request approved for this reason.